mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 To avoid ongoing charges for the resources created in this tutorial, you should delete them when you're done.

 If you created a web experience, delete it first.
 Replace "app-abcd1234xmpl" with your actual application ID that's returned in Step 4 and replace "wex-abcd1234xmpl" with your actual web experience ID that's returned in Step 8.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness delete-web-experience \